By Andrew L. Urban, Jennie Herrera, Lynn Giddings

-For example, Support Group President Jennie Herrera (above, with the oft used signs on one of her weekly vigils; photo courtesy Rosemary Phelps) wrote to then (since deceased) Attorney General Dr Vanessa Goodwin in October 2014 welcoming the announcement of plans to bring in the new Right to Appeal legislation, and included a number of concerning shortcomings in the trial.
+For example, Support Group President Jennie Herrera (left, with the oft used signs on one of her weekly vigils; photo courtesy Rosemary Phelps) wrote to then (since deceased) Attorney General Dr Vanessa Goodwin in October 2014 welcoming the announcement of plans to bring in the new Right to Appeal legislation, and included a number of concerning shortcomings in the trial.
 One concerned the CCTV footage from a Sandy Bay Road camera said to be ‘leaving the scene of the crime’ – “but the actual footage was not shown to the jury,” wrote Herrara.
 “I was astonished when I saw the footage several years later and discovered that the driver was not visible, the number plate was not visible and it requires a leap of faith to determine that the vehicle was a Ford Falcon of which there are hundreds, probably thousands, in Hobart.
 And also that the footage was filmed at 12.25am.”

 Herrera then demonstrated why the timeline of events as put by the prosecution is an impossibility.
 Herrera and others in the Support Group have often shown such acute detective skills.

 They have protested her innocence in the streets of Hobart, in the precincts of Parliament and of the Court – but just as importantly, their very existence and perseverance has buoyed the spirits of the woman in Risdon Prison who has no public voice of her own.
 Here in the words of Jennie Herrera and a time-line by Lynn Giddings (below), the Support Group’s story (to date) is told in full: